Allergic to Life by Kathryn C. Treat

 I have a special interest in reading Kathryn’s story because of my own struggles with health issues.
 And so when I met her on twitter and read her biography I immediately connected to it, and had to buy the book out of curiosity.

 I finished reading Allergic to Life on December 14, 2013, and it was drama from beginning to end.
-I kept wondering how you kept the presence of mind to write all this stuff down.
-It was amazing to me because you went through so many life-threatening reactions to your environment.
+I kept wondering how Kathryn kept the presence of mind to write all this stuff down.
+It was amazing to me because she went through so many life-threatening reactions to her environment.
 The average person would not have had that in their mind to do.

 The only time I did start to write my own journal was after the doctor told me to start writing down everything that I was eating so we could figure out what was wrong.

-I could relate to all of your issues and to some degree the way your body reacted.
+I could relate to all of the author’s issues and to some degree the way her body reacted.
 Any allergic reaction can be serious if you cannot find a treatment to stop it.

-You took us step by step through the start of your reactions right through to the end point and the medications you had to use to stop them.
-I felt like you were taking me through it with you, because you described it so vividly.
-I got angry with the bad doctors you had to endure and felt relief that you found some sensible doctors who could take care of you.
+Kathryn took us step by step through the start of her reactions right through to the end point and the medications she had to use to stop them.
+I felt like I was going through it with her, because she described it so vividly.
+I got angry with the bad doctors she had to endure and felt relief that she found some sensible doctors who could take care of her.
 That’s because I’ve done that too.
 It’s scary when the medical establishment becomes the culprit in your life struggle to survive.
 I personally feel that the medical field needs to be overhauled.

-Anybody that has been through a little bit of what you have endured can relate to some degree your story and pain.
+Anybody that has been through a little bit of what Kathryn has endured can relate to some degree her story and pain.
 I couldn’t stop reading and was able to cover so much ground.
-The chapters are easy to get through and your writing style was simple and to-the-point.
-That made it relaxing to read while you took us on a wild ride of a lifetime.
+The chapters are easy to get through and the writing style was simple and to-the-point.
+That made it relaxing to read while she took us on a wild ride of a lifetime.

-I was especially glad that you found a doctor who started you on probiotic supplements to put back the good bacteria and help your immune system get stronger.
+I was especially glad that she found a doctor who started her on probiotic supplements to put back the good bacteria and help her immune system get stronger.
 That is exactly what saved me in my own situation.
 I am on Ortho Biotics, vitamin supplements and minerals.
 I take them religiously every day.
 I can no longer tolerate regular drugs because I get every side effect coming and going.
 I recently developed an abscess on my tooth and tried penicillin because I was so afraid of antibiotics.
 With the Ortho Biotic supplement I was able to tolerate the penicillin.

-Kudos that you finally won your settlement in court for all the horrendous medical bills you incurred just trying to stay alive.
-I’m glad you didn’t let the system pull one over on you because red tape is the norm.
-You kept good records and that puts you one step ahead every single time.
-You are a fighter and only fighters win.
+Kudos that Kathryn finally won her settlement in court for all the horrendous medical bills she incurred just trying to stay alive.
+I’m glad she didn’t let the system pull one over on her because red tape is the norm.
+She kept good records and that puts her one step ahead every single time.
+She is a fighter and only fighters win.

-Thank you for sharing your plight with us.
-That’s the only way people will get educated to what is happening in our environment.
+Thank you Kathryn for sharing your plight with us.
+That’s the only way people will get educated to what is happening to our environment.